SkeevingQuack/nwn2n/items/README.md

 * [Ash shield]
 * [Eternally Wet Shirt]

-[Ring of Radiant Resistance]: "Ring of Radiant Resistance.md"
+[Ring of Radiant Resistance]: Ring%20of%20Radiant%20Resistance.md
 [Amulet to Tyr]: ../README.md
 [Glittering necklace]: ./Glittering\ Necklace.md
 [Staff of the Adder]: ./Staff\ of\ the\ Adder.md